Madison Woolley Flaunts Her Perfect Bikini Bod At The Beach In Australia

-Madison Woolley added a sizzling snapshot to her Instagram page on Monday, February 15 that stunned her 614,000 followers.
-In today’s post, the 22-year-old model decided to slip into a skimpy bikini that flaunted her stunning physique while catching some rays in one of Australia’s most iconic beaches.
+Madison Woolley added a sizzling snapshot to her Instagram page on Monday, February 15, one which stunned her 614,000 followers.
+In today's post, the 22-year-old model decided to slip into a skimpy bikini and flaunt her stunning physique while catching some rays at one of Australia's most iconic beaches.

 In the picture, Madison was photographed at the famous Bondi Beach.
 Clad in her scanty bathing suit, she stood front and center on the fine, white sand.
-She posed by popping her right hip to the side and placing her left thigh in front of the other.
-The babe raised both of her arms and grabbed the ends of her locks with her left hand.
+She posed by popping her right hip to the side and crossing her left thigh in front of the other.
+The babe raised both arms and grabbed the ends of her locks with her left hand.
 Meanwhile, her other hand touched the side of her head.
-She looked to the side, staring at the views.
-Sunshine enveloped her body, which made her flawless skin look glowing.
+She looked off into the distance, as sunshine enveloped her body, making her flawless skin glow.

-The ocean, the blue sky, beachgoers, buildings, and lush greenery, made up the scenic background of the snap.
+The ocean, the blue sky, beachgoers, buildings, and lush greenery made up the scenic background of the snap.

-She wore a pair of scanty bottoms, which boasted a low-cut front that helped accentuate her toned midsection, particularly her flat stomach.
-Like the top, the swimwear had strings that formed the waistband, and they were tied on the sides of her hips.
-The thong had high leg cuts that displayed plenty of skin around her groin area down to her legs.

-The influencer sported minimal jewelry with her barely there ensemble.
-She accessorized with a pair of dainty earrings and studs.
-Her blond hair was down, slicked back, and wet from her going swimming.
+The influencer sported minimal jewelry with her barely there ensemble, accessorizing with a pair of dainty earrings.
+Her blond hair was down, slicked back, and apparently wet from swimming.
 She had her nails painted with a light polish.

 Madison paired the snap with a short caption wherein she mentioned "beach day."